Bing tracking

 Cyrus BathejaCyrus Batheja ’08, ’11 MBA, EdD, is the national vice president of policy and clinical solutions at UnitedHealthcare Community & State.
 He supports the development and execution of Medicare and Medicaid programs aimed at helping individuals and families access essential social services that are the gateway to better health.
 His work is centered on achieving health system improvement through the design and execution of patient-centric systems at scale.
 Batheja earned an associate degree in nursing from Normandale College, bachelor’s and MBA degrees from Augsburg University, and a doctorate in education from the University of St. Thomas.
 Batheja sits on the University of Minnesota’s School of Nursing Dean’s Board of Visitors.
 He also serves on the Hennepin Healthcare Research Institute’s Public Research Advisory Board.
 He has received the 2019 UnitedHealth Group Sage of Clinical Service Award, the Mpls/St. Paul Magazine 2013 Award in Administrative Nursing Leadership, and is a 2012 March of Dimes Nurse of the Year.

 Ellen EwaldEllen Ewald is co-owner and executive advisor at Tysvar LLC and MobileAxept.
-She holds a bachelor of arts from the University of Minnesota, a master’s degree from the University of Bergen (Norway) and a master of science degree from the Massachusetts Institute of Technology (M.I.T.).
-Her background includes business development, management and VC/private equity in science and technology sectors for Norwegian and U.S. businesses, universities, and government organizations.
+She holds a bachelor of arts from the University of Minnesota, a master’s degree from the University of Bergen (Norway), and a master of science degree from the Massachusetts Institute of Technology (M.I.T.).
+Her background includes business development, management, and VC/private equity in science and technology sectors for Norwegian and U.S. businesses, universities, and government organizations.
 She served as director of higher education and research at the Honorary Norwegian Consulate in Minneapolis.
 Additionally, Ewald is a mental health advocate and is passionate about supporting brain research and fighting the stigma associated with mental illness.
-She has served on the University of Minnesota Neuroscience Advisory Committee and is a certified mental health first aid instructor for the National Council of Behavioral Health.
+Ewald has served on the University of Minnesota Neuroscience Advisory Committee and is a certified mental health first aid instructor for the National Council of Behavioral Health.
 She has also served on the board of the Ella and Kaare Nygaard Foundation, the Nobel Peace Prize Forum Executive Committee, and is also currently on the board of People Incorporated.
 Ewald helped establish the new University of Minnesota Alumni Chapter in Oslo and served as president.
-Ewald is a recipient of M.I.T.’s Harold E. Lobdell ’17 Distinguished Service Award and Norway’s 10 Topmost Successful International Women award.
+She is a recipient of M.I.T.’s Harold E. Lobdell ’17 Distinguished Service Award and Norway’s 10 Topmost Successful International Women award.
+Ewald was elected to the Augsburg Board of Regents in 2019.

 Pahoua Yang HoffmanPahoua Yang Hoffman is the senior vice president of government and community relations for HealthPartners.
 In this capacity, she and her team partner with local, state, and national organizations and government agencies to improve community health and well-being while ensuring access to high quality, affordable care and coverage.
 To make certain HealthPartners programs and services are community-informed, she also works with HealthPartners’ eight hospital foundations and leads the organization’s community engagement initiatives and advocacy efforts on behalf of HealthPartners’ patients and members, which benefit the broader community.
 As a former refugee and immigrant to the United States, she shares HealthPartners’ commitment to providing culturally sensitive care and advancing health equity.
 Her 20+ years of experience working with under-served communities and empowering community members to act as their own agents of change have not only led to increased community capacity but have also resulted in policy and systems change.
 Hoffman’s previous leadership roles include serving as senior vice president of community impact at the Saint Paul & Minnesota Foundation, executive director of the Citizens League, and manager of legislative affairs at Twin Cities PBS.
 Her current board service includes Catholic Charities of St. Paul and Minneapolis, the Minneapolis Parks Foundation, the Constellation Fund, Girl Friday Theatre Productions, and the Advisory Board of the College of Arts and Sciences at the University of St. Thomas.
 Hoffman holds a bachelor’s degree in history from the University of Minnesota–Twin Cities and a master’s degree in business administration from the University of St. Thomas.
 She lives in Minneapolis with her husband, Brian.